Famartincfm/Terraform-vWAN-LAB/README.md

 ```
 terraform apply main.tfplan
 ```
-Your Public IP will automatically be added to the subnets NSG to restrict access.
+Your Public IP will automatically be added to the subnets NSG to restrict unauthorized access.

 Once all resources are created, validate them on Azure Portal.
 Connect with RDP to the public IPs of the VM’s and have fun testing connectivity :)

 Note: Windows VM’s need to open the OS firewall to allow ICMP